In the beginning, there was the old fashioned.

 That was pretty much the one cocktail around for a while.
 And back then it was just called a cocktail.

 Now, there are countless cocktails.
-That’s great because it gives bar owners and bar managers a chance to define themselves and offer value to their guests with unique drink menus.
+That’s great because it gives bar owners and bar managers a chance to define themselves and offer value to their guests with unique drink menus filled with classic and custom drinks.
 But it can be overwhelming to choose 8–12 cocktail recipes out of thousands.
 And even more so when money and jobs are on the line.

 This guide, then, is a path forward.
 As a beverage inventory management company, we have access to lots of folks in the bar and restaurant business.
 After consulting with them, we put together this guide of how to easily put together a profitable, popular cocktail menu.
 Most of it has to do with capitalizing on seasonality and simplicity.